sumit1706/landingPage/README.md

 The project is a landing page for a laptop.
 The user registers in the website if he wants to purchase the laptop earlier than its official launch.
-His data also gets saved in MongoDB database.
+His data gets saved in MongoDB.

-/*
-Currently not working
- **The user receives a email for his successful registration.
-*/